sakkelaaksonen/bavarts/README.md

 A modern e-commerce website showcasing handcrafted African calabash lamps, built with Eleventy (11ty) and featuring a dynamic shopping cart system.

+## Synopsis

+This project presents an elegant online storefront for Bav'ArtS Collection, specializing in authentic handcrafted calabash lamps from Africa.
+The site features a responsive design with smooth scrolling navigation, dynamic product loading, and a fully functional shopping cart with checkout capabilities.

 ## Architecture

 **Frontend Stack:**